AlexDai54202/AlexDai54202/README.md

 My major studies in college focus on, in majority, Data Science related disciplines.
 I opted for a minor in Mathematics to further increase my knowledge of practical use cases of Linear Algebra in Data Science related fields.

 Aside from Data Science related studies, I'm a hobbyist in database curation, automated frontend generation, and datamining.

-In the past four years, I've attended internships at the National Institute of Standards and Technology, and contributed to a project relating to identity security.
+In the past four years, I've attended internships at the National Institute of Standards and Technology, and contributed to various projects.
+These include studies relating to identity security, neural network models, and curation of GitHub pages.

 Please reach out to me at jalexdai54202@gmail.com for any job-related oppurtunities.